 Crimes involving children, especially of a sexual nature, are aggressively prosecuted in California.
 The state will not hesitate to thoroughly investigate your crime and pursue the harsh possible penalties allowed by law.
 For the cases of lewd acts with a child, it is important to speak with an experienced lewd acts with a child attorney San Diego as soon as you can.
 Hiring an attorney can help to minimize the consequences of your arrest for child molestation and protect your future.
-Call the Law Office of Vikas Bajaj, APC today to request a free consultation.
+Call the Law Office of Vikas Bajaj, APC today to request an initial consultation.

 For over two decades, attorney Vikas Bajaj has been dedicated to defending clients against all criminal charges.
 We understand that your future is at stake and will do everything in our power to secure the best possible outcome in your case.
 Our aggressive approach makes it difficult for the state to build a strong case against you.
 In many cases, we are able to get the charges against our clients reduced or dismissed.
 Contact us today to find out how we can help you fight charges for lewd acts with a child in San Diego.